hoelzer-lab/ribap/README.md

 # genome1,ref.gbff
 # genome2,ref.gbff
 #
-# Here, genome1 and genome2 will additionally use information from ref.gbff in Prokka annotatio while genome3 will be annotated w/o additional reference information
+# Here, genome1 and genome2 will additionally use information from ref.gbff in Prokka annotation while genome3 will be annotated w/o additional reference information.
 ```

+<a name="install"></a>

 # Installation

 * runs with the workflow manager `nextflow` using `docker` or `singularity` or `conda`
-* this means all programs are automatically pulled via `docker`, `singularity`, or `conda`
+* this means, all programs are automatically pulled via `docker`, `singularity`, or `conda`
-* only `docker` or `sinularity` or `conda` and `nextflow` need to be installed (per default `docker` is used)
+* only `docker` or `sinularity` or `conda` and `nextflow` need to be installed (per default `conda` is used)

+**Attention** Use the below installation examples with causion and check you system requirements.
+Its best to refer to the specific manual of each software.

 ## Nextflow
 Needed in all cases (`conda`, `docker`, `singularity`)